rrd108/hungarian-validators/README.md

 pnpm run publish:major
 ```

+**Note:**
-**Note:** Make sure your git working directory is clean (commit or stash changes) before running these scripts, as they create git commits and tags automatically.
+- Make sure your git working directory is clean (commit or stash changes) before running these scripts, as they create git commits and tags automatically.
+- The scripts automatically push commits and tags to GitHub, and create GitHub releases using the GitHub CLI (`gh`).
+- Ensure you're authenticated with GitHub CLI (`gh auth login`) before running these scripts.
+- Release notes are automatically generated from the commits between releases.

 ## Contributing